goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

   >>> res[0] == uid
   True

-A list of none existent values will return a emtpy result:
+A list of none existent values will return a empty result:

   >>> inQuery = In('fieldIndex', ['Fielder', 1, 2])
   >>> query = SearchQuery(inQuery)